istmobiome/web/content/projects/trans-water/2-setup-databases.markdown

 The COG db is 2.3GB and the PFAM db is 283MB.

 And thats it.
 We can add more databases as we need them.

+### GhostKOALA/KEGG

+Running GhostKOALA/KEGG  was pretty easy thanks to this [handy tutorial](http://merenlab.org/2018/01/17/importing-ghostkoala-annotations/).
+But since we run the analysis on the GhostKOALA webserver, there is no database to set up here.
+We provide more details when it comes time to actually set up for the analysis and parse the data.

 ### Concluding remarks